Robert Siboldi: Early career

+Tijuana
-On April 19, 2021, Club Tijuana announced that Siboldi would take over the club after former coach Pablo Guede resigned following a 3-2 loss against Mazatlan FC.

-On September 29, 2021, Club Tijuana announced that Siboldi would no longer be the coach for Club Tijuana leaving the club after 5 months in charge following a 3-0 loss against Club Necaxa the day before.
+On 19 April 2021, Club Tijuana announced that Siboldi would take over the club after former coach Pablo Guede resigned following a 3-2 loss against Mazatlan FC.
+On 29 September 2021, Club Tijuana announced that Siboldi would no longer be the coach for Club Tijuana leaving the club after 5 months in charge following a 3-0 loss against Club Necaxa the day before.

+Al-Ahli

 On 5 March 2022, Siboldi was appointed as the manager of Saudi Arabian club Al-Ahli.
 He was sacked on 4 September 2022.
 He got the club relegated to the First Division for the first time in its history.

+Tigres UANL

+On 10 April 2023, Siboldi became the head coach of Tigres UANL.
+At the time, they were in contention for a playoff spot with only three games remaining.
+Tigres UANL went on to win the league title, beating Guadalajara in the final.

+On 2 June 2024, Siboldi's assistant was accused of leaking privileged information to rival club Monterrey.
+Siboldi confronted the club's management, who refused to provide evidence.
+Two days later, Siboldi was dismissed from his position.

+Mazatlán

+On 20 May 2025, Mazatlán announced Siboldi as their new head coach.